-Understanding Workers’ Comp for "1099 Employees"
+Understanding 1099 and Workers’ Comp

 One of the most important types of insurance a small business can have is workers’ compensation (also called workers’ comp or workman’s comp).
 That’s because workers’ comp covers medical bills and lost wages for employees who are hurt in on-the-job accidents.
 This benefits the employee, of course, but also the company since assisting employees with their healthcare expenses builds goodwill and helps the employee return to work sooner.

 Workers’ comp can also pay a death benefit to surviving family members if an employee dies at work.
-Plus, the policy provides employer liability coverage that can protect a business against employee losses not covered by workers' compensation insurance or lawsuits filed by third parties that are related to the workplace incident.
+Plus, the policy provides employer liability coverage that can protect a business against employee losses not covered by workers' compensation insurance or lawsuits filed by third parties that are related to workplace incidents.

 Securing coverage is also crucial because states require virtually all companies with employees to have workers’ comp.
 If you’re caught without coverage, you can face fines and penalties.
 That’s true even if you never have to file a claim.